 "I thought it was the right course for both of you, so you might complement.
 I fear I was short-sighted."

-He brushed this aside, suddenly seeing only absurdity in his battering of trivial grievances, meaningless hurts stored up from the past.
+He brushed this aside, suddenly seeing only absurdity in his battering of supposed grievances, meaningless hurts stored up from the past.
 "Would it have made any difference?
 Would anything?
-My covetous grip has only bruised those I clutch to me… this is precisely what I would spare you from."
+My covetous grip has only injured those I clutch to me… it is precisely this from which I would spare you."

 Loki yanked the reins, pulling his horse up short, and shut his eyes tight.
 The beast huffed in protest and pawed the ground, tonguing his bit.

 Frigga's hand touched his thigh and he looked down to see her standing at the horse's flank, watching him with worried eyes.

 "Mother," he said painfully, searching for the words he wanted, "why torment me?
 Why coddle me and reprove me, always both?
 I cannot be both the child and the monster.
 I cannot learn both wisdom and cunning at my father's feet and understand the difference.
 I betrayed you because I love you.
 Lies are inseparable from my nature, that is how your pity wrought me.
 If that pity was not a crime itself, then I have stained your mercy with blood."